Is it time to revisit your Non-Compete? Limited Partnership Non-Compete provision endorsed

 By: Matthew N. Foree

 Article III of the Constitution limits federal-court jurisdiction to actual cases or controversies.
-Generally, for there to be a case or controversy capable of resolution, the plaintiff must have a personal stake in the case, or …
+Generally, for there to be a case or controversy capable of resolution, the plaintiff must have a personal stake in …

 11th Circuit Supports Tolling of Federal Arbitration Act Timeframes in Certain Circumstances